hybridgroup/cylon-wiced-sense/README.markdown

 var Cylon = require('cylon');

 Cylon.robot({
-  connection: { name: 'wiced-sense', adaptor: 'wiced-sense' },
+  connection: { name: 'bluetooth', adaptor: 'ble', uuid: '207377654321'},
-  device: {name: 'wiced-sense', driver: 'wiced-sense'},
+  device: {name: 'wiced', driver: 'wiced-sense'},

+  display: function(err, data) {
+    if (err) {
+      console.log("Error:", err);
+    } else {
+      console.log("Data:", data);
+    }
+  },

   work: function(my) {
-    // provide an example of your module here
+    my.wiced.getData(function(err, data){
+      my.display(err, data);
+    });
   }
 }).start();
 ```

-Explain how to connect from the computer to the device here...
+As long as you have the needed hardware in your computer for Bluetooth LE (Bluetooth 4.0), you can connect to the WICED Sense.

 ## Contributing

+* All patches must be provided under the Apache 2.0 License
+* Please use the -s option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License
+* Submit a Github Pull Request to the appropriate branch and ideally discuss the changes with us in IRC.
+* We will look at the patch, test it out, and give you feedback.
+* Avoid doing minor whitespace changes, renamings, etc. along with merged content.
+These will be done by the maintainers from time to time but they can complicate merges and should be done seperately.
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+* Take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code
-using `make test` and `make lint`.
+* Add unit tests for any new or changed functionality & lint and test your code using `make test` and `make lint`.
+* All pull requests should be "fast forward"
+  * If there are commits after yours use “git rebase -i <new_head_branch>”
+  * If you have local changes you may need to use “git stash”
+  * For git help see [progit](http://git-scm.com/book) which is an awesome (and free) book on git

 ## Release History